Three Americans die at same Dominican Republic resort within days

 Miranda Schaup-Werner, 41, of Allentown, Pennsylvania, arrived with her husband at the Bahia Principe Hotel in La Romana on May 25 to celebrate their wedding anniversary, her brother-in-law, Jay McDonald, told NBC News.

 After she and her husband checked into their room and she had a drink from the minibar, Schaup-Werner "abruptly experienced acute physical distress, and collapsed," McDonald said.
-Her husband's and EMTs' efforts to resuscitate her were unsuccessful, and she died.
+The efforts of her husband and emergency medical technicians to resuscitate her were unsuccessful, and she died.

-On that same day, a couple from Prince George's County, Maryland, Nathaniel Edward Holmes, 63, and Cynthia Ann Day, 49, checked into the same hotel.
+On that same day, a couple from Prince George's County, Maryland — Nathaniel Edward Holmes and Cynthia Ann Day — checked into the same hotel.

-Holmes and Day were due to leave on May 30 but didn't check out on time, the hotel said in a statement.
+Holmes, 63, and Day, 49, were due to leave May 30 but didn't check out on time, the hotel said in a statement.

 Police said the couple both died of respiratory failure and pulmonary edema.